berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create an o screen rendering area, rst create an X Pixmap of the
-depth speci ed by the desired Visual, then call
+depth specified by the desired Visual, then call

 .. code:: cpp